First Army (United States): World War II

-First Army's entry into World War II began in October 1943 as Bradley returned to Washington, D.C. to receive his command and began to assemble a staff and headquarters to prepare for Operation Overlord, the codename assigned to the establishment of a large-scale lodgement on the European Continent following Operation Neptune, which was the invasion of Normandy.
+First Army's entry into World War II began in October 1943 as Bradley returned to Washington, D.C., to receive his command and began to assemble a staff and headquarters to prepare for Operation Overlord, the codename assigned to the establishment of a large-scale lodgement on the European Continent following Operation Neptune, which was the invasion of Normandy.
 The headquarters were activated in January 1944 at Bristol, England.

+The second iteration of the First Army as constituted in the Regular Army after World War I did not continue the lineage of the World War I-era First Army; on 27 June 1944, the World War I-era First Army was reconstituted in the Regular Army as Headquarters and Headquarters Company, First Army, and was consolidated with the active Headquarters and Headquarters Company, First Army.
 Upon going ashore on 6 June 1944, D-Day, First Army came under General Bernard Montgomery's 21st Army Group (alongside the British Second Army) which commanded all American ground forces during the invasion.
 Three American divisions were landed by sea at the western end of the beaches, and two more were landed by air.
 On Utah Beach, the assault troops of VII Corps made good progress, but V Corps on Omaha Beach came nearest of all of the five landing areas to disaster.
 The two American airborne divisions that landed, the 82nd and 101st, were scattered all over the landscape, and caused considerable confusion among the German soldiers, as well as largely securing their objectives, albeit with units completely mixed up with each other.
 First Army captured much of the early gains of the Allied forces in Normandy.
 Once the beachheads were linked together, its troops struck west and isolated the Cotentin Peninsula, and then captured Cherbourg.
 When the American Mulberry harbour was wrecked by a storm, Cherbourg became even more vital.

 After the capture of Cherbourg, First Army struck south.
 In Operation Cobra, its forces finally managed to break through the German lines.
 The newly established Third Army was then fed through the gap and raced across France.

 With the arrival of more US troops in France, the Army then passed from the control of the 21st Army Group to the newly arrived 12th Army Group which commanded the First Army and the newly formed Third Army under Lieutenant General George S. Patton.
 General Bradley assumed command of the 12th Army Group and Lieutenant General Courtney Hodges was placed in command of the First Army.
 First Army followed Third Army, the American armies forming the southern part of the encirclement of Germans at the Falaise pocket.